tooterfish/nc-tech-test/NOTES.md

     Noticed some mismatch between the raw card data and expected response so I've created some helper functions to help handle it.

+    Also noticed an optional sizeId parameter. but unless I'm mistaken we're not told how to use it, so I'm just ignoring it for now.

   400:
     Validation probably not needed as 404 adequetaly covers this case.
 Included for thoroughness.